On the cone conjecture for Enriques manifolds: Proof of Theorem

-\begin{lem} Any automorphism $\tilde\tau\in \Aut(\X)$ commutes with $g$ on $T(X)$. \end{lem} \begin{proof} Notice that $T(X)$ is the transcendental part of a weight two Hodge structure of $K3$ type.
-Hence by \cite[Corollary 3.4, Chapter 3]{Huy-K3} the group of all Hodge isometries of $T(X)$ is a finite cyclic group.
-The automorphisms preserve $\Pic(\X)$, which, by Lemma \ref{lem:gen}, equals $H^2(\X,\Z)^G$.
-Therefore any element of $\Aut(\X)$ preserves $T(X)$ and induces a Hodge isometry of $T(X)$.
-Then the restrictions to $T(X)$ of $(\tilde\tau)^*$ and $g^*$ are elements of a finite cyclic group and as such commute. \end{proof}
+\begin{proof} Notice that $T_\X$ is the transcendental part of a weight 2 Hodge structure of $K3$ type.
+Hence by \cite[Chapter 3, Corollary 3.4]{Huy-K3} the group of all Hodge isometries of $T_\X$ is a finite cyclic group.
+Birational automorphisms preserve $\Pic(\X)$, which, by hypothesis, equals $H^2(\X,\Z)^G$.
+Therefore, any element of $\Bir(\X)$ preserves $T_\X$ and induces a Hodge isometry of $T_\X$.
+Then the restrictions of $(\tilde\tau)^*$ and $g^*$ to $T_\X$ are elements of a finite cyclic group, and as such they commute. \end{proof}